-are respectively 9.8 percent, 1.91 percent, and -.07 percent.
-When simulating the model for a r^ equal to 1 percent, they obtain a frequency of hitting the ELB of 15 percent, an average (annualized) inflation rate of 1.80 percent, and an average output gap of -.68 percent.
+The moments that we obtain are reasonably close to the ones obtained by Coenen et al. (2020) using the NAWM model of the euro area under various policy packages such as a fully credible forward guidance, or an imperfectly credible forward guidance combined with large scale asset purchases or with fiscal accommodation.
+For instance with π at 2 percent and r^ at 2 percent, and an assumption of a fully credible forward guidance, they obtain a frequency of hitting the ELB of 8 percent, an average (annualized) inflation rate of 1.86 percent, an average output gap of -.27 percent.
+The corresponding moments in our simulations are respectively 9.8 percent, 1.91 percent, and -.07 percent.
+When simulating the model for a r^ equal to 1 percent, they obtain a frequency of hitting the ELB of 15 percent, an average (annualized) inflation rate of 1.80 percent.
 We get respectively 16.3 percent, 1.67 percent, and -.19 percent.
 As in Coenen et al. (2020), the constraint on the stabilization instrument induced by the ELB puts a wedge between the average realized inflation and the inflation target, as well as to an output gap that is on average negative.
-In sum, more frequent ELB episodes induced by a structurally lower r^ generate stabilization costs that are broadly consistent when comparing our model with the one of Coenen et al. (2020).
+In sum, more frequent ELB episodes induced by a structurally lower r^ generate stabilization costs that are broadly consistent with those reported in Coenen et al. (2020).

-That the stabilization performances of our model are comparable (and somehow even better) than the ones obtained in Coenen et al. (2020) might look surprising as, unlike what they do, we do not incorporate explicitly forward guidance or large scale asset pruchases in our modeling exercise.
+That the stabilization performance of the policy rules in our model are comparable (and somehow even better) than the ones obtained in Coenen et al. (2020) might look surprising as, unlike them, we do not incorporate explicitly forward guidance or large scale asset purchases in our modeling exercise.
 However, the monetary policy rule that we consider, where the smoothing applies to the notional rate i_t^n that would prevail absent the lower bound constraint (see equation 5) introduces some history-dependence in the policy decision.
-As a consequence, in the instance of an ELB episode, the central bank is endogeneously committed to keep rates lower for longer.
-As with foward guidance (possibly combined in Coenen et al. (2020)'s setup with a commitment to a prolonged period of asset purchases), this commitment to future accommodation generates higher expected inflation and output, which ex-post helps exiting the trap (or even sometimes not entering it).
-Another reason is that the effectiver lower bound constraint that we consider is lower than the one in Coenen et al. (2020) who set it at -.35 percent instead of -0.5 percent in our case.
-Finally, their underlying economy is more volatile as, unlike us, their estimation sample includes the most recent years.
+As a consequence, in the instance of an ELB episode, the central bank is endogenously committed to keep rates lower for longer.
+As with forward guidance (possibly combined in Coenen et al. (2020)'s setup with a commitment to a prolonged period of asset purchases), this commitment to future accommodation generates higher expected inflation and output, which ex-post helps exiting the trap (or even sometimes not entering it).
+Another reason is that the effective lower bound constraint that we consider is lower than the one in Coenen et al. (2020) who set it at -.35 percent instead of -0.5 percent in our case.
+Finally, their underlying economy is more volatile as, unlike ours, their estimation sample includes the most recent years.